JozeRamos/SDLE/README.md

 ```

 #### Run the project
 To run the project, you need 3 terminals for 3 servers (this can be scalable as desired), 1 terminal for the router (this can also be scalable as desired, but needs code changes), and 1 terminal for each client.
 In the server and client commands you need to specify the port as argument.
 Remember to change to the directory ```/code``` of the project before running the following commands.
-Run the following commands in the order specified below.

 ##### Router - 1st terminal
 ```bash